 - not disqualified from holding a licence (in accordance with Regulation 11 and Schedule 8).

-Apply for selling animals as pets licence. (pdf, 132kb)
+Apply for selling animals as pets licence. (pdf, 281kb)

-You will need to submit the application fee (£172) at the same time as your application.
+You will need to submit the application fee at the same time as your application.
 For details of fees, please see the fees and charges page of our website.

 A plan and any required procedures/policies must be submitted with the application form.

-If you are applying for more than one licensable activity at a time then there is an additional application fee of £100 to be paid on application.
+If you are applying for more than one licensable activity at a time then there is an additional application fee to be paid on application.

 Tacit consent will not apply as it is in the public interest that the application is processed before it can be granted.